JerryDEvans2580/dns-enumaration-playbook/workflow.md

 ;; ADDITIONAL SECTION:
 ns.domain.com.
 604800 IN A 127.0.0.1
 ```
-### Sometimes it is also possible to query a DNS server's version using a class CHAOS query and type TXT.
-However, this entry must exist on the DNS server.
-For this, we could use the following command:

 ```text
 dig CH TXT version.bind @targetIP
 <<>> DiG 9.18.33-1~deb12u2-Debian <<>> CH TXT version.bind @targetIP